 Education Validity Extension for Certification Examinations and at Initial Registration due to the impact of COVID-19

 An individual must have successfully completed a recognized Massage Therapy education program no more than three years before the date of their certification examinations.
 Their education must also be no more than three years old when they apply for initial registration with CMTO.
 In recognition of the impact the COVID-19 pandemic had on this timeframe, CMTO will grant a one-time extension equivalent to the time lost due to the certification examinations not being administered in 2020.
 Please review Education Validity Extension for Certification Examinations and at Initial Registration due to the Impact of COVID-19 for more information.

-Before one can become registered to practise Massage Therapy in Ontario, they must successfully complete the certification examinations administered by the College of Massage Therapists of Ontario.
-A candidate’s education must be no more than three years old on the date they are schedule to take an examination.
+Applicants for registration must successfully complete the certification examinations administered by Prometric on behalf of CMTO.
+As per the Education Requirement for Exam Eligibility and Initial Registration policy, a candidate’s education must be no more than three years old on the date they are scheduled to take an examination.
 If their education is more than three years old, they must successfully complete a CMTO-approved refresher course no more than 15 months before the date they are scheduled to take an examination.
-The Certification Examination evaluates whether a candidate for registration with the College has the entry to practice competence expected for safe Massage Therapy practice.
+The certification examination assesses the entry to practice competencies for safe Massage Therapy practice.

-The Objectively Structured Clinical Evaluation (OSCE)
+Objectively Structured Clinical Evaluation (OSCE)

 Preparing for the Certification Exams